THEOplayer/samples-ios-sdk/Google-Cast/Guides/howto-google-cast-integration/README.md

 ## Setup Google Cast Framework

-Before starting, please note the warning in [Google Cast iOS Sender] regarding specific iOS versions.
+Before starting, please note the warnings in [Google Cast iOS Sender] regarding specific iOS versions.

 [Google Cast iOS Sender] offers 2 ways to install Google Cast Framework.
 Please refer to the [How To Guide](https://docs.theoplayer.com/how-to-guides/03-cast/01-chromecast/06-enable-chromecast-on-the-sender.md#ios-sdk) on our website to learn how to set up the Cast framework.